-Gale InfoTrac is brought to you by the Florida Department of State.
-Division of Library and Information Services, and funded under the provisions of the Library Services and Technology Act in partnership with your local public library.
+Gale databases are brought to you by the Florida Department of State.
+Division of Library and Information Services and funded under the provisions of the Library Services and Technology Act in partnership with your local public library.
+They are available in Classlink.